Real-Time Streamable Generative Speech Restoration with Flow Matching: Methods

 This scheme now performs the same computations as an offline implementation, only spread across physical time.
 Importantly, it yields exactly the same result---up to tiny numerical floating-point errors---as feeding the entire sequence to the causal model at once in an offline, batch-wise fashion.
 This fact enables the use of standard batched training and the subsequent approximation-free use of the trained weights for streaming inference, in contrast to, e.g., the Diffusion Buffer when outputting frames early for lower latency \cite{lay2025diffusionjpre}.

-For future research, we note that this scheme can also be used with \acp{sde} with one minor modification.
+We note that this scheme can also be used with \acp{sde} with one minor modification.
 For \ac{sde} solvers, a new noise sample $\varepsilon_n$ is drawn at every solver step $n=1,\ldots,N$.
-By redefining

-where $\tilde{\sigma}_n$ is the level of noise added back in according to the \ac{sde} solver and diffusion schedule, and treating this as another point-wise operation in time, no other changes to the inference are required.
-However, we only investigate \ac{ode} solvers in the following since we work with \ac{fm} models.
+By redefining $\specD_n[t] := \tilde{\specD}_{n,L}[t] + \tilde{\sigma}_n\varepsilon_n[t]$, where $\tilde{\sigma}_n$ is the level of noise added according to the \ac{sde} solver and diffusion schedule, and treating this as another point-wise operation in time, no other changes to the inference are required.